I wanted to

 Jehovah does not welcome just anyone to reside within his tent!
 (Psalms 15:1-5)

-At his own appointed time he will remove any who do not belong there!
+At his own appointed time he will remove any who wandered into it but do not belong

-become aware of happening within God's house; not understanding why God allows
+become aware of happening within God's house; not understanding why God would allow

 it.
 They stumble over all the shocking things they see happening within the